inmbolmie/elfacun/DESCRIPTION.md

 * Plug and play.
 The module is configurable but basic operation can be performed without any configuration.
 * Compatible with most DGT-compatible apps.
 * Compatible with most ChessLink-compatible apps.
+* Compatible with most Chessnut-compatible apps (starting on R11 firmware)
 * USB Connectivity to chess apps.
 * Bluetooth Connectivity to chess apps.
 * Bluetooth Low Energy (BLE) connectivity to chess apps.